 Typical coders will cause you more problems than you think.
 Here is how you should do it?

 It doesn’t matter if you’re working in an agile environment or pursuing a classic waterfall approach to your project – it’s always important to choose a partner, who’ll know how to support you.
-There are many software houses out there and picking the right one can be quite a burdensome task.
-SH’s in general should focus on your goals regarding the product’s final form and boundaries like timeline or budget – amongst many other important factors.
+There are many Software Development Agencies out there and picking the right one can be quite a burdensome task.
+Software Development Agencies in general should focus on your goals regarding the product’s final form and boundaries like timeline or budget – amongst many other important factors.
 What they shouldn’t do, is burden you with technicalities and tasks being their side of the project – how many people do they need on the team or when – that is their problem.

 So… why is it so important?

-Currently, most SH’s are working in a transparent and easy-to-understand business model.
+Currently, most Software Development Agencies are working in a transparent and easy-to-understand business model.
 You’ll find many sites offering great deals with prices ranging from 20-100 dollars, euros, or cryptocurrency depending on the skill set, programming language, expertise, etc. Seems simple, right?
 Just choose the best offer and go!

 Well, it’s not that easy.
 While outsourcing, you need to be 100% certain that your partner is interested in seeing the project through.
 Take a closer look and determine if they’re interested in your goals, challenges and respect your boundaries not only before, but also after signing the contract.
 If you’ll happen to work with the wrong company it can be a slippery slope from here.
 They may start charging you money just as big HR companies and won’t care about final results.
 To make things worse, if something goes wrong or delays happen, they can start acting like it’s not their problem.
 Long story short- it’s always your fault.
 (Sounds eerie familiar, doesn’t it? 🙂